markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 of the types of interfaces Reticulum was designed for.

-An open-source LoRa-based interface called `RNode <https://unsigned.io/rnode>`_ has been designed specifically for use with Reticulum.
-It is possible to build yourself, or it can be purchased as a complete transceiver that just needs a USB connection to the host.
+An open-source LoRa-based interface called `RNode <https://unsigned.io/rnode>`_ has been designed as an example transceiver that is very suitable for Reticulum.
+It is possible to build it yourself, to transform a common LoRa development board into one, or it can be purchased as a complete transceiver.

 Reticulum can also be encapsulated over existing IP networks, so there's nothing stopping you from using it over wired ethernet or your local WiFi